AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 > In this section you will be explaining on a high level what a JavaScript method is and how concatenation works.
 Go over slides 29-30.
 >

-- JavaScript method: ac action that can be performed on an object.
+- JavaScript method: an action that can be performed on an object.
 	- Example:

 	```javascript